 AAWW is proud to offer two fellowships for emerging NYC-based Asian American writers.
 The Open City Fellowship gives writers the opportunity to write narrative nonfiction on the vibrant immigrant communities of New York City.
-The Margins Fellowship is an opportunity for four emerging creative writers, aged thirty and under, to establish a home for their writing as they make progress on a book-length work.
+The Margins Fellowship is an opportunity for four emerging creative writers to establish a home for their writing as they make progress on a book-length work.

 Open City Fellowship

 Open City documents the pulse of metropolitan Asian America as it’s being lived on the streets of New York right now.
 We’re looking for writers to create deft, engaging narratives that bring the face, name, place, and heart of the community to issues like gentrification, labor, and community policing in neighborhoods such as Sunset Park in Brooklyn, Manhattan’s Chinatown, and Flushing, Jackson Heights, and Richmond Hill in Queens.

 Fellows receive a $2,500 grant, skill-building workshops, and publishing opportunities as part of two nine-month fellowship opportunities: The Open City Neighborhoods Fellowship and the Open City Muslim Communities Fellowship.

 The Margins is our online magazine of arts and ideas.
 We seek to bridge the allegedly contradictory worlds of literary thought and social justice, pop culture, and critical theory while engaging with immigration, race, and transnationalism.